tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

 {{% tip %}}
 The arguments `assume_missing` and `dtype` are added because it is likely that `dask` will raise a _ValueError_ due to its attempts to infer the types of all columns by reading a sample of the data from the start of the file.
-This attempt is sometimes incorrect, thus it may require to manually specify the type each column should have (with `dtype`) or to assume all integer columns have missing values and request their conversion to float (with `assume_missing`).
+This attempt is sometimes incorrect, thus it may require manually specifying the type each column should have (with `dtype`) or assuming all integer columns have missing values and request their conversion to float (with `assume_missing`).

 If you don't mention these arguments when reading the data and it raises the error, Python will suggest a possible solution to fixing it.